Luexa/lazy-pregen/DOCUMENTATION.md

 server.properties or the state of the world.
-It is recommended to change `max-tick-time` to `-1` (to disable crashes based on a tick taking too long), `server-port` to `0` (to randomize the port and make the server practically inaccessible), disable the ingame gamerules `doDaylightCycle` and `doWeatherCycle`, and set the ingame gamerule `randomTickSpeed` to 0.
+It is recommended to change `max-tick-time` to `-1` (to disable crashes based on a tick taking too long), `server-port` to `0` (to randomize the port and make the server practically inaccessible), and disable the ingame gamerules `doDaylightCycle` and `doWeatherCycle`.
 These changes can all be reverted once you are ready to use the world in either singleplayer or multiplayer.